 We know that for Hispanic students a digital divide exists.
 What is the cause?

 Technology has taken over the globe, but the speed with which it took over, and the response to it—in terms of literacy, and the skills that are required to keep up with it—just didn’t match.
 And access to technology—utilities like infrastructure, computers, Internet access—all played a role in the creation of this digital divide.

 If you don’t have access to technology, it’s difficult to excel in your education.
 And if you don’t graduate from high school or take the proper classes to develop the skills necessary to succeed in this particular industry, being able to afford a career that’s going to be life- and family-sustaining will be a challenge.

-Over the last 10 years we’ve hired 1,000 technicians from these areas—the majority of them from Per Scholas.
+Over the last ten years we’ve hired one thousand technicians from these areas—the majority of them from Per Scholas.
 We’ve heard countless success stories about individuals who came from below the poverty line to become directors, service managers, and engineers living a very comfortable